LivePersonInc/developer-center/pages/Documents/ContactCenterManagement/UsersAPI/overview.md

 ---
 ### Introduction

-Users within Conversational Cloud can be agents, agent managers, administrators or campaign managers.
+Users within Conversational Cloud can be agents, agent managers, administrators, or campaign managers.
 For brands with large number of agents, the user list may need to be updated on a regular basis.
-The user entity includes name, picture URL, password, skill and other important user information.
+The user entity includes name, picture URL, password, skill, and other important user information.

 **Note:** The current version of the API is 4.0.
 In order to avoid errors, please add a query parameter to your calls specifying the version, like so: